ryan-mcclue/ryan-mcclue/src/mcu.md

 FFT is an efficient algorithm that implements DFT.
 Have real FFT and complex FFT implementations.

-Specifically, DFT sees how much does each wave frequency component correlate to a sine wave of same frequency DFT all about this sine correlation, so only a sine wave will show a 'pure' frequency, e.g. square and triangle waves will be sum of many sine waves

 Harmonic is a wave with frequency that is integer multiple of a baseline frequency The FFT will show various harmonics, e.g. could be only even/odd or both

-- high frequency components --> slow dropoff
-- low frequency components --> fast dropoff
+Specifically, for a wave, DFT sees how much does a particular portion of that wave correlate to a sine wave of same frequency DFT all about this sine correlation, so only a sine wave will show a 'pure' frequency, e.g. square and triangle waves will be sum of many sine waves

 A signal is continuous, having frequency and period.
 Recording signal at evenly spaced intervals, we get samples.
 Example sample format is little-endian 16-bit mono.
 From samples, we can compute a spectrum.
-Conversely from a spectrum, we can convert(so can do inverse fft)
+Conversely from a spectrum, we can convert, i.e. perform an inverse FFT

 An envelope (family of curves) describes the amplitude or changing level of the signal over time.
 So, could be thought of a smooth curve outlining wave's extremes